Fergie (singer): 2013–2017: Double Dutchess

 In May 2017, it was announced that Fergie had parted ways—by mutual decision—with Interscope and would launch her own imprint, Dutchess Music, as part of a global partnership with BMG Rights Management.
 On June 2, 2017, a Billboard article rumored that Fergie was departing from the Black Eyed Peas.
 Band frontman will.i.am dismissed this, but stated that Fergie was taking a break from the group opting to concentrate on her solo career whilst the remaining members are working on a side project.
 The pre-order of Double Dutchess was made available on August 25, 2017, along with instant downloads of "Hungry" and "You Already Know", collaborations with Rick Ross and Nicki Minaj respectively, with the latter being the fourth single from the album.
 On September 16, 2017, Fergie performed a solo set live from the Rock in Rio stage in Rio de Janeiro for over a hundred thousand people with surprise guests Pabllo Vittar, Sergio Mendes and Gracinha Leporace.
-On September 20, 2017, a film for Double Dutchess titled Double Dutchess: Seeing Double was released as a one-night only event.
+On September 20, 2017, a film, Double Dutchess: Seeing Double, was released as a one-night only event.
 Double Dutchess was finally released on September 22, 2017; on that same day, Double Dutchess: Seeing Double was screened in Canada.
 The album debuted on the US Billboard 200 at number 19, with first-week sales of 21,000 units in the United States.